 A number of readers lamented not having anyone to take photos of them while traveling.
 When Ina suggested using a selfie stick, reaction was quite mixed.
 Monica said that she is sick and tired of selfies and Kiki worried that she looked silly trying to take pics of herself.
 Chanin recommended asking a stranger to take your photo, but cautioned that the quality of the resulting photo is not guaranteed.
 Jeanne worried about strangers running off with her camera, and Alex reminded us all that “Back before everybody claimed to be a photographer we used cameras for self-portraits using a timer…which all cameras still have.”

 Travel in general can be expensive, but solo travel can present an additional burden of cost.
 Several Solo Travel Society members mentioned the aggravation of the single supplement that is charged by many tour companies.
 Taru noted, “For some trips it's ridiculously high!”
 Suz and Warren said the fact that there is no one to split costs with makes things difficult, and Joe agreed, adding that there is no one to share 2-for1 deals with when traveling alone.
 Michelle brought up an entirely different topic around money: “When the credit card stops working because the bank forgot you were going to more than one country on your travels and put a freeze on it–money problems are my biggest stress being solo now!”

-For tips on how to get around extra charges, see No Single Supplement: Avoid the Solo Surcharge.
-Don’t forget that we publish a new post every Tuesday on saving money for and while traveling.
-You can find all of our Travel Money posts right here.
+For tips on how to get around extra charges, see 10 Tips to Avoid the Single Supplement.
+Don’t forget that we have published many posts on just about every subject related to saving money for and while traveling.
+You can find them in our Ultimate Travel Money Guide: How to Budget and Save on Travel.
 For advice specifically on managing your money on the go, check out Manage Money.
 Avoid Fees.
 Keep Cards and Cash Safe.